Where Relationship Comes First

 What I do outside of work: My “Free” Time?

-Ha- free time.
-As a mom of three young boys I don’t get a lot of that.
-There is a lot of time spent playing, baking, and running around.
-I also enjoy a nice meal, quality time with my husband, and quietness.
+As a mom of three young boys I don’t get a lot of free time.
+Outside of therapy, I focus on building relationships and staying grounded.
+I spend a lot of time playing, baking, having random dance parties and running around.
+I also enjoy a nice meal, quality time with my husband, going on adventures and quietness.
 There is something powerful and energizing about being still in a quiet space.

 What is the reason for my Perinatal Mental Health Focus?

 Societal and cultural expectations of women has always been the expectation that they will be mothers and LOVE being mothers.
-Unfortunately, there is A LOT of misinformation about everything related to motherhood.
-I think the amount of pressure and shame women experience can be suffocating.
+Unfortunately, there is A LOT of misinformation about everything related to motherhood, stemming from the patriarchal society in which we live.
+The amount of pressure and shame women experience can be suffocating.
 I chose this focus because I wanted to be a part of changing the narrative.
 I wanted to provide a space for women to discuss all the truths of motherhood- the hardships, struggles, tears, guilt- and to know that they are not alone.
 It’s okay to not be okay.

 What do I want someone who has never been to therapy to know?